 - Peel the pears with a potato peeler and cut lengthwise into slices approximately 2 cm thick (you should have about 4 slices).

 - Put the tea bags in a 1½– to 2–litre pot and add 6 dl of water and the sugar.
 Bring to a boil; then remove from the heat and let steep for 4 minutes.

 - Remove the tea bags.
 Place the pot back on the stove and bring to a slow simmer over medium heat.
 Add the pear and cover the pot with a lid.
 Let simmer slowly for 15–20 minutes.

 - Blend together the mascarpone and crème fraiche.
 When the pears are tender, remove them from the pot.
 Top each with a dollop of the mascarpone and crème fraiche, a generous spoonful of the poaching liquid and a drizzle of honey.
 Sprinkle with chopped pistachios.
 Serve the pear slices warm.

-NOTE: For an indulgent breakfast treat, allow leftover pears to cool, place in a jar and store in the refrigerator overnight.
-Enjoy in the morning with yogurt and granola.
+Note: For an indulgent breakfast treat, allow leftover pears to cool, then place them in a jar and store in the refrigerator overnight.
+Enjoy in the morning with yoghurt and granola.

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.